 As National Breast Cancer Awareness month celebrates 25 years of education, many national and local businesses are marketing pink ribbon products and services to support a cure for breast cancer.
-The Better Business Bureau (BBB) advises consumers to research donation claims before making a purchase.
+Better Business Bureau of Southern Arizona advises consumers to research donation claims before making a purchase.

-The BBB encourages consumers to look for companies that disclose a charity name, the amount of a sale going to the charity, the duration of marketing campaigns and, if applicable, the maximum or minimum contribution amount.
+BBB encourages consumers to look for companies that discloses a charity name, the amount of a sale going to the charity, the duration of marketing campaigns and, if applicable, the maximum or minimum contribution amount.

-“The ultimate goal is for a portion of the purchase to end up in the intended charity’s hands,” said Michael Coil, president of the BBB in Northern Indiana “Consumers can ensure this will happen by asking the right questions.”
+“The ultimate goal is for a portion of the purchase to end up in the intended charity’s hands,” said Kim States, BBB President.
+“Consumers can ensure this will happen by asking the right questions.”

 While most pink ribbon marketing campaigns are trustworthy, consumers can eliminate the possibility of supporting companies that market false donation claims by doing the following: